 Dr. Melanie Adams

-Professional Interests: Using technology and modifying the physical environment to reduce sitting time and increase physical activity, developing exercise programs for overweight women that promote long-term adherence, and teaching research to undergraduate students.
+Professional Interests: Using technology and modifying the physical environment to reduce sitting time and increase physical activity, developing exercise programs for overweight women and older adults, and teaching research to undergraduate students.

 Professional Background: Pre-doctoral Trainee at the NIH Center for Excellence, University of North Carolina at Greensboro, 2008-2012.
 Instructor of Physical Education, Hood College, 1999-2006.
 Coordinator of Sports Medicine, Hood College, 1998-2008.

-Awards & Accolades: KSC Faculty Development Grant, 2014; Kappa Omicron Nu National Honor Society, 2011; Grant Recipient, Association for Applied Sport Psychology, 2011.
+Awards & Accolades: NH-INBRE Seed Grant 2015, KSC Faculty Development Grants, 2014 & 2016; Kappa Omicron Nu National Honor Society, 2011; Grant Recipient, Association for Applied Sport Psychology, 2011.
 Grant Recipient, North American Society for Psychology of Sport and Physical Activity, 2011.

 Why do you like teaching at KSC?
 As an alum, I feel connected to the college and its students.
 Keene State is big enough to offer lots opportunities and yet small enough that we get to know each other.

 Give an example of one of your most affirming moments teaching at KSC.
 Every time a student comes to me for help.
 It takes courage to admit you don’t understand something.
 I really appreciate students that take the extra step and open themselves up to new material.

 What do you want your students to take away from their experience with you?
 It is more important to work at finding an answer than it is to know something immediately.
 The ability to find information and use it is more powerful than a photographic memory.